bigeasy/stencil/diary.md

 inspect the local context to see if a variable is set.

 **TODO**: Hey, bonehead.
 What about `this`?
-Isn't that a special variable to maen the current context.
+Isn't that a special variable to mean the current context.
 (What a bonehead.)

 The other special variable is `$attributes`, which I don't believe anyone would begrudge me.
-There currently is no concept of a parent context. but we do have parent attributes, if a tag is declared within a tag, the parent attributes are the attributes for the tag are `$attributes` and the attributes for the parent tag are `$$attributes`.
+There currently is no concept of a parent context.
+But we do have parent attributes, if a tag is declared within a tag, the parent attributes are the attributes for the tag are `$attributes` and the attributes for the parent tag are `$$attributes`.